Every engagement is different, so for each client we put together a specialized team to bring you targeted expertise.

 Joan Geiger Wood, CFRE, Senior Consultant is a Certified Fund Raising Executive with extensive experience developing and implementing successful fundraising programs, Joan has raised over $110 million for non-profit organizations during her 25+ year career.
 Joan began her career specializing in direct marketing, working with the NAACP, Sierra Club, National Organization for Women, among others.
 Later she ran the development departments for Children’s Law Center, Rape Abuse and Incest National Network, Planned Parenthood of Metropolitan Washington and EMILY’s List, where she honed her individual giving and special event skills.
 Joan has been consulting since 2012 helping organizations meet their immediate funding needs while developing sustainable funding strategies.
 Recent clients include: National Women's Law Center, United Nations Foundation, Physicians for Reproductive Health, and the United Nations Population Fund in partnership with the Gates Foundation.

 For Focus engagements, Joan serves as a lead for development assessments and planning projects, and oversees data analysis, wealth screenings, and fundraising strategies for individual prospects and donors.
 Joan also is the Focus lead on law firm engagement strategy and its reproductive health clients.
-A member of the Association of Fundraising Professionals, she currently serves on the board of the AFP, DC Chapter, was co-chair of the Bridge to Integrated Marketing and Fundraising conference in 2018, and was co-chair of the 2015 National Capital Philanthropy Day event.
+A member of the Association of Fundraising Professionals, she is a former member of the board of the AFP, DC Chapter, was co-chair of the Bridge to Integrated Marketing and Fundraising conference in 2018, and was co-chair of AFP DC's 2015 National Capital Philanthropy Day event.
 Joan is a local Washingtonian and graduate of the University of Maryland at College Park.
 She lives with her husband and three cats in Placitas, New Mexico and is a published pet photographer.